Multiplicative Anomaly matches Casimir Energy for GJMS Operators on Spheres: Abstract

 \section{Abstract}

 An explicit formula to compute the multiplicative anomaly or defect of $\zeta$-regularized products of linear factors is derived, by using a Feynman parametrization, generalizing Shintani-Mizuno formulas.
 Firstly, this is applied on $n$-spheres, reproducing known results in the literature.
 Then, this framework is applied to a closed Einstein universe at finite temperature, namely $S^1_{\beta}\times S^{n-1}$.
-In doing so, it is shown that the standard Casimir energy for GJMS operators coincides with the accumulated multiplicative anomaly for the shifted Laplacians that build them up.
-This equivalence between Casimir energy and multiplicative anomaly, unnoticed so far to our knowledge, brings about a new turn regarding the physical significance of the multiplicative anomaly, putting both now on equal footing.
-An emergent {\it improved} Casimir energy, that takes into account the multiplicative anomaly among the building Laplacians, is also discussed.
+In doing so, it is shown that the standard Casimir energy (as computed via $\zeta$ regularization) for GJMS operators coincides with the accumulated multiplicative anomaly for the shifted Laplacians that build them up.
+This equivalence between Casimir energy and multiplicative anomaly within $\zeta$ regularization, unnoticed so far to our knowledge, brings about a new turn regarding the physical significance of the multiplicative anomaly, putting both now on equal footing.
+An emergent {\it improved} Casimir energy, that incorporates the multiplicative anomaly among the building Laplacians, is also discussed.